keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 ![Indigo biosynthesis in plants](/images/indole_metabolism_in_plants.png){:.lead width="609" height="364" loading="lazy"}

 Indigo is made from joining two slighly modified indole molecules.
-Indole is such a common structure in biology that it is used to make typtophan, one of the 20 standard amino acids, which can reveal protein folding properties through fluorescence.<br>
--- Synthesis diagram from *Plant Cell Reports*, vol. 35, [pg.
+Indole is such a common structure in biology that it is used to make typtophan, one of the 20 standard amino acids, which can reveal protein folding properties through fluorescence. ---Synthesis diagram from *Plant Cell Reports*, vol. 35, [pg.
 2449–2459](https://doi.org/10.1007/s00299-016-2046-3), **(2016)**.
 {:.figcaption}

 *The development of dyes used to be covered in a (rarely taught) NSW syllabus option, "Chemistry of Art", that touched on everything from indigenous ochres to transition metal pigments and atomic spectroscopy, but is sadly now gone.*